 Factors That Influence the Life of Your Car Battery

 - Testing: To keep your battery fully charged, check its charge regularly.
 Many auto shops and mechanics will test your battery for free, and they can tell you if the battery is charging properly and how long it is expected to last.

 - Driving Frequency: Driving your car regularly maintains the battery’s charge.
 If you abandon your car for a long period (if you travel during the summer or winter, for example), you will need to replace the battery sooner.

 - Driving Habits: If you take a lot of short trips (about 20 minutes or less), you will place greater pressure on your alternator.
 It may not be able to fully recharge your battery, which can cause the battery to die more quickly.

-- Extreme Temperatures: Extreme cold and heat can impact the performance of your battery, so drivers who live in hotter and colder climates should have their batteries tested more frequently (about once a year).
+- Extreme Temperatures: Both cold weather and hot weather can impact the performance of your battery, so drivers who live in hotter and colder climates should have their batteries tested more frequently (about once a year).
 Warmer climates are more damaging than colder climates.

 - Cleanliness: Regularly clean the outside of the battery terminals and the connected wires.
 You can use a toothbrush, water, and baking soda to clean the terminals after turning off the vehicle and removing the negative and positive clamps (in that order).
 When you reconnect them, start with the positive clamp.

 Why Is My Battery Draining So Quickly?

 Although all car batteries deteriorate over time, sometimes another issue hastens this process.
 For example, battery corrosion, a faulty alternator, or a broken ignition switch can all lead to dead batteries.
 In addition, remember to turn off your lights and unplug any accessories, as they can cause your battery to drain.